skovranek/buftermio/README.md

 input, err := buffer.GetInput()
 ```
 ## Example
 Here is a simple REPL that uses buftermio.
-Each loop it prints the prompt "input: ", waits for input from the terminal through buftermio, then echos the input and prints the keycodes.
+Each loop it prints the prompt "input: " and waits for input from the terminal through buftermio, then echos the input and prints the keycodes.
 Potentially useful for checking keycodes.
 ```go
 package main